pivotal/docs-tap/getting-started.md

 to do an image scan on a private image.

-#### <a id="viewing vulnerability reports using supply chain security tools store capabilities "></a>Viewing vulnerability reports using Supply Chain Security Tools - Store capabilities
+#### <a id="viewing vulnerability reports using supply chain security tools store capabilities"></a>Viewing vulnerability reports using Supply Chain Security Tools - Store capabilities

 After completing the scans from the last step, query the [Supply Chain Security Tools - Store](scst-store/overview.md) to view your vulnerability results.